An Almond Doesn’t Lactate

 It’s likely this is the result of a push from the dairy industry.
 In fact, legislation was introduced in 2017 to specifically limit the use of the term “milk” to just cow milk (or maybe mammal milk).
 It didn’t get much traction, but the dairy industry will no doubt lobby for some legislation to get pushed through at some point.

-It has to do with what you say on the label and how ingredients are identified in the ingredient declaration.
+It has to do with what you say on the soap or cosmetic label, and how ingredients are identified in the ingredient declaration.

 On the Label